 Increased risk of infection and transmission of COV-19.
+Direct transmission includes when in close contact with those sneezing and coughing.
+Indirect transmission is from touching contaminated surfaces.

 Hazard Who is at risk of harm?
 Level of Risk (Low Medium High) Actions to Minimise Risk COVID-19 is transmitted in school due to lack of face coverings being used to prevent airborne particles spreading.
 Pupils, staff and families 2 4 8 M DfE and Public Health England guidance specifies that children who are at Primary and First School age do not need to wear protective face coverings or masks, therefore we do not feel that it is appropriate for our children to do so, as this would inhibit their learning and school experience.
 Any member of staff who may choose to wear a face mask or protective visor is permitted to and the expectation is that full PPE must be worn to carry out intimate care duties for specific children.
 Parents and carers must wear face coverings at drop off and collection times every day from 21.09.20, unless they have a specific medical reason not to.
 All members of staff must wear face masks in all areas when walking around school or at break / lunch times when in communal spaces like the Parents' Room or Entrance Lobby.